VitorCora/NetworkSecurity_IPS/README.md

   *If your region is different from us-1, just change the boldened area with your Cloud One region

-  You may found your Cloud One ID on the top right corner of your Cloud One tenant.
+  You can find your Cloud One ID on the top right corner of your Cloud One tenant.

   <img width="858" alt="image" src="https://github.com/user-attachments/assets/62f890f6-ca4b-4de5-a050-245fe36908ce" />